-However, if money isnt an issue and you want simplicity and a great all round option, get a set of triple rated 60m Beal Joker unicore Golden dry ropes and have the solution to all the above climbing scenarios.
+However, if money isn’t an issue and you want simplicity and a great all-round option, get a set of triple rated 60m Beal Joker unicore Golden dry ropes to have the solution to all the above climbing scenarios.

 Well all scenarios apart from a 30m+ sports climb that is.